spiritu-santi/Biogeography/README.md

 All plots and processing of output was performed in R; the core analyses were performed in RevBayes.
 The script is fully functional, but some of the functions are not yet fully automated and may require additional input.

-- The 'inout_data' directory contains the data.
+- The 'input_data' directory contains the data.
 - The 'code' directory contains the R scripts.
 - The 'rb_out' directory contains the RevBayes scripts.